pluralsight/guides/elastic-search-with-ruby-on-rails/article.md

 end
 ```

-Notice the `number_of_shards` setting I am using.
-I've set it to `1` as I was
+Notice the `number_of_shards` setting I’m using.
+I've set it to 1 since I was
-only using a single machine and a very small amount of data (< 100MB), but in
-the case you are have a very high amount of data or you would like to increase
-the performance of ES increase the number of primary shards.
-Since both fields will
-contain text written in English I am using the `english` analyzer.
-Elastic
-Search has a wide set of Analyzers including [Language Analyzers][es-lang-analysers].
-Depending on
-the data stored within a field a different analyzer may give better results.
-For
-example a keyword analyzer is useful for data like ZIP codes, ids and etc.
+only using a single machine and a very small amount of data (< 100MB).
+But if you have a very high amount of data or would like to increase the performance of ES, increase the number of primary shards.
+Since both fields will contain text written in English I’m using the `english` analyzer.
+Elastic Search has a wide set of Analyzers including [Language Analyzers][es-lang-analysers].
+Depending on the data stored within a field, a different analyzer may give better results.
+For example, a keyword analyzer is useful for data like zip codes and ids, among other things.

-Here you can also specify the type of the field as basic types such as an integer
+You can also specify the type of the field as basic types, such as an integer
-require much simpler indexing methods.
-So assuming that you have a field `status`,
+requiring much simpler indexing methods.
+So, assuming that you have a field `status,`
 which can only take the values of `[0, 1, 2, 3]` indicating whether the article
-is a draft, private, unlisted or public, you will specify it like this:
+is a draft, private, unlisted or public, you’ll specify it like this:

 ```ruby
 indexes :status, type: :byte
 ```

-Or in the case of an author id in a column called `user_id` you will do:
+Or in the case of an author id in a column called `user_id` you will do this:

 ```ruby
 indexes :user_id, type: :integer
 ```

-Elastic Search also supports complex types as `Arrays`, `Objects` or `Nested` which
+Elastic Search also supports complex types as `Arrays,` `Objects` or `Nested,` which
 is an array of objects.
-There is support for geographic coordinates, IP addresses
-and etc. Take a look at the full set of [Types][es-types] Elastic Search supports
+There is support for geographic coordinates and IP addresses, among other things.
+Take a look at the full set of [Types][es-types] Elastic Search supports
 when setting up your index.

-If your model also has additional fields which you don't need to store/index on
+If your model also has additional fields that you don't need to store/index on
-Elastic Search you could save some space by overriding the default `as_indexed_json`
+ES, you could save space by overriding the default `as_indexed_json`
 method and choose which fields are included in the JSON representation of a record that is sent to ES.

 ```ruby